generalui/redwood-stripe/part1/readme.md

 - The Basic subscription.
 It won't cost much every month but then we'll take so much commission off the sales that this will probably not be sustainable so your sellers will want to upgrade to..
 - The Pro subscription.
 A tad more pricey but then we just take 3% commission on each sale!
 A steal

 As we've already seen, Redwood has a great [CLI tool](https://redwoodjs.com/docs/cli-commands).
 Among the available command is `exec` that allows you to run a script that you put inside the `scripts` folder.
-So, although we could go on the Stripe UI and create products manually, what's the fun of that?
+So, although we could go on the Stripe Dashboard and create products manually, what's the fun of that?
 So let's go ahead and add a `seed-stripe-subscriptions.ts` inside the scripts folder

 We'll start using the stripe API.
 We'll use the 2 following commands: